beyondstorage/specs/spec/2-proposal.md

 `Author`, `Start Date`, `RFC PR` and `Tracking Issue` are required.

-If this proposal affects or is affected by other proposals, `Updated By`, `Updates`, should be added.
+If this proposal affects or is affected by other proposals, `Updated By`, `Updates`, should be added below the title.

 ## Code